CycloneDX/sbom-commons/README.md

 			<version>TAG-Version</version>
 		</dependency>
 ```
-After the dependency is added to your pom you can reference the classes found in this project by adding the import, `import com.lmco.efoss.sbom.commons.*`, to your java class.
+After the dependency is added to your pom you can reference the classes found in this project by adding the import, `import org.cyclonedx.contrib.com.lmco.efoss.sbom.commons.*`, to your java class.

 #### How to Run/Use This Project
 The project is not intended as a standalone application, the JUnit tests can be verified through the Maven Command `mvn clean test`.